MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 }
 ```

-The next example shows a full Location entity included directly in the payload.
+The next example shows a full Location entity de-referenced and included directly in the payload.

 **JSON Instance, example 2**